person using pencil

 • Motivated and able attend a full-time academic program

-• May have completed a Modified Grade 12 but NOT a Regular Grade 12
+• May have completed a Modified Grade 12 program but have not completed or received a grade 12 diploma.

 • Not currently enrolled in a regular Grade 12 program.